MagamedT/cam-can-see-through-walls/README.md

    └── params_vgg16_masked.pt        # pre-trained masked VGG checkpoint
    ```

-5. **Reproduce the figures**
+4. **Reproduce the results**

-   - `figure_code/camMaps_on_stackmix_and_stackgen.ipynb` generates several figures of the paper and Table 1.
+   - `figure_code/mnist_experiment.ipynb` replicates the MNIST experiment
-   - `figure_code/mnist_experiment.ipynb` replicates the MNIST sanity check for the Theorem.
+   - `figure_code/camMaps_on_stackmix_and_stackgen.ipynb` generates Figure 1 and Table 1

-GPU is optional; the scripts automatically map checkpoints to CPU when CUDA is unavailable.
+Note that GPU use is optional; the scripts automatically map checkpoints to CPU when CUDA is unavailable.

 ## Re-training the Network